 Emergency notification is defined differently than a Timely Warning Notification.
 Emergency Notifications are issued in response to a "significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus."
+As with Timely Warnings, if an Emergency Notification applies only to the Philadelphia Campus, the Notification will only

-While it is impossible to predict every significant emergency or dangerous situation that may occur on campus, the types of incidents that may cause an immediate threat to the community (and therefore require an emergency notification) could include, but are not limited to:
+Call out [While it is impossible to predict every significant emergency or dangerous situation that may occur on campus, the types of incidents that may cause an immediate threat to the community (and therefore require an emergency notification) could include, but are not limited to:

 - armed/ hostile intruder

 - bomb/explosives

 - communicable disease outbreak

 - terrorist incident

 - civil unrest

 - natural disaster

-- hazardous materials incident and structural fire
+- hazardous materials incident and structural fire]